This gluten free strawberry cake, made with real roasted strawberries nestled on top of a tender yellow cake, is packed with fresh strawberry flavor.

 1 teaspoon baking powder

 8 tablespoons (112 g) unsalted butter, at room temperature

 1 egg (50 g, weighed out of shell) at room temperature, beaten

 1 teaspoon pure vanilla extract

 1/2 cup (4 fl. oz.) milk or buttermilk, at room temperature

 Preheat your oven to 350°F. Grease a 9 inch round cake pan, and set it aside.

 Make the cake.
-In a large bowl, place the flour, xanthan gum, salt, baking powder, baking soda and sugar, and whisk to combine well.
-Add the butter, egg, vanilla and milk, and mix to combine after each addition.
-The batter will be smooth and thickly pourable.
-Pour the batter into the prepared round cake pan, and smooth into an even layer.
-Place the roasted strawberries, cut side down, on top of the cake batter about 1/2 inch apart from one another in concentric circles.
+In a large bowl, place the flour blend, xanthan gum, salt, baking powder, baking soda, and granulated sugar, and whisk to combine well.
+Add the butter, egg, vanilla, and milk or buttermilk, and mix to combine.
+The batter will be thick, especially if you used buttermilk.

-Place the cake in the center of the preheated oven and reduce the oven temperature to 325°F. Bake for about 40 minutes, or until the cake is light golden brown, has begun to pull away from the sides of the pan, and a toothpick inserted in the center comes out with a few moist crumbs attached (about 40 minutes).
+Place the cake in the center of the preheated oven and reduce the oven temperature to 325°F. Bake for about 40 minutes, or until the cake is light golden brown, has begun to pull away from the sides of the pan, and the cake springs back when pressed gently in the center.
 If the cake begins to brown too quickly, cover it loosely with aluminum foil.
 A cake tester won’t come out clean because of the strawberries, especially in the very center.

-Remove the cake from oven and allow it to cool for at least 10 minutes before transferring to a wire rack to cool completely.
+Remove the cake from the oven and allow it to cool for at least 10 minutes before transferring it to a wire rack to cool completely.